Divisional charts are like mini horoscopes which are created by dividing each sign of natal chart (D-1) into a number of sections.

-Saturn and Jupiter positions are very important to check in Divisional Charts, therefore, check out there latest transit below:
+Saturn and Jupiter positions are very important to check in Divisional Charts, therefore, check out their latest transit below:

 Why Are Divisional Charts So Important?

-Now, those who are born in that frame of 2 hours will have the same ascendant sign and there can be hundred thousands of people who have the same natal house and chart(D-1).
+Now, those who are born in that frame of 2 hours will have the same ascendant sign and there can be hundred of thousand people who have the same natal house and chart(D-1).

 It happens because of Divisional charts because ascendant of Divisional Charts changes very fast and sometimes even of few seconds of difference can change the ascendant of Divisional Charts completely which leads to different results of Dasha and planetary behavior.

 Therefore it is best to deal with divisional charts if you want to pursue astrology seriously.

 All divisional charts originate from natal birth charts also known as D-1.
 Where rising degrees of ascendant decide the ascendant of all divisional charts and same way planetary degrees of 9 planets in natal birth chart decides the position of planets in the divisional chart.